ArtFlag/sphinxtechnicalwriting/source/sphinx/sphinxfeatures.rst

 Sphinx features
 ===============

 Sphinx offers some great features for technical writing.
 Some of them are provided out-of-the-box, some of them require the installation of extensions.

+Refer to the official documentation for an overview.
+Although some of the features are not obvious in the official docs, this section covers some of them.

 Feature list
 ------------